What Are Fringe Benefits?

 Some fringe benefits are required by law, such as social security and workers’ compensation.
 Many others, including health care, are not required but are offered to employees tax-free.
 Certain fringe benefits are taxable to the employee, such as job-related moving expenses.
 Still others are tax-deferred, such as a 401(k) plan.
 The IRS provides a comprehensive tax guide to fringe benefits.

 With that fringe benefits definition in mind, you may be wondering how they work.
 Most fringe benefits are provided entirely at the employer’s discretion and can vary widely from company to company.
-Employees typically select their benefits during the onboarding process or during open-enrollment periods, as is the case with healthcare and retirement plans.
-Other fringe benefits are provided as perks, and can be redeemed by the employee at any time.
+Employees typically select their benefits during the onboarding process or during open-enrollment periods, as is the case with health care and some retirement plans.
+Other fringe benefits are provided as perks and can be redeemed by the employee at any time.
 These can be things like discounts on company merchandise.

 Some fringe benefits are milestones meant to incentivize the employee in some way, such as performance or referral bonuses.
 The cost of providing these benefits varies widely and depends on a myriad of factors.
 According to the U.S. Bureau of Labor Statistics, on average, benefits cost American employers $11.50 per employee per hour worked in June of 2018.

 We have already mentioned several different types of fringe benefits, but let’s dive deeper to see the wide array of perks employers provide to their workers.